Aliases for RHOD Gene

 Ras homolog, or Rho, proteins interact with protein kinases and may serve as targets for activated GTPase.
 They play a critical role in muscle differentiation.
 The protein encoded by this gene binds GTP and is a member of the small GTPase superfamily.
 It is involved in endosome dynamics and reorganization of the actin cytoskeleton, and it may coordinate membrane transport with the function of the cytoskeleton.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2014]

 GeneCards Summary for RHOD Gene

 RHOD (Ras Homolog Family Member D) is a Protein Coding gene.
-Diseases associated with RHOD include neutrophil immunodeficiency syndrome and hepatocellular carcinoma.
-Among its related pathways are RhoGDI Pathway and Signaling by GPCR.
-GO annotations related to this gene include GTP binding and GTPase activity.
-An important paralog of this gene is RHOA.
+Diseases associated with RHOD include Clostridium Difficile Colitis and Wiskott-Aldrich Syndrome.
+Among its related pathways are Guidance Cues and Growth Cone Motility and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
+An important paralog of this gene is RHOF.

 Involved in endosome dynamics.
 May coordinate membrane transport with the function of the cytoskeleton.
 Involved in the internalization and trafficking of activated tyrosine kinase receptors such as PDGFRB.
 Participates in the reorganization of actin cytoskeleton; the function seems to involve WHAMM and includes regulation of filopodia formation and actin filament bundling.
 Can modulate the effect of DAPK3 in reorganization of actin cytoskeleton and focal adhesion dissolution.